We gather words of wisdom from successful startup founders who recommend avoiding things that do not value-add to the experience of running a startup.

 Before you dive into your questions, get to know the person on the other end.
 This is going to help you organize your customers into segments each with different pains points, needs, and wants.

-Most importantly it’s going to help you understand whether or not your product or vision for the product solves their challenges/pains.
+Most importantly, it’s going to help you, as a successful startup founder, to understand whether your product or vision for the product solves their painpoints.

 #2 Get to know your customer’s pains